sanjeevai/PyTorchImageClassifier/README.md

 ## Software and Libraries

-This project uses Python 3.6.3 and the necessary libraries are mentioned in _requirements.txt_
+This project uses Python 3.6.3 and the necessary libraries are mentioned in [_requirements.txt_](requirements.txt).